nomnel/Sublime-Gauche-Syntax/README.md

-# Scheme syntax highlighting for Sublime Text2
+# Gauche(one of major Scheme implementation) syntax highlighting for Sublime Text2
-Now this supports R5RS, and Gauche(one of major Scheme implementation).
-And it will be support R6RS soon.

 ## How to install
 1. Clone git repo into your packages folder (in ST2, menu(Sublime Text 2 -> Preferences -> Browse Packages…) to open this folder)